During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 How to Start a Thai Company

-Let’s be clear: forming and maintaining a company in Thailand is rather difficult compared to nearby countries in Southeast Asia.
+Let’s be clear: owning company in Thailand as a foreigner is very difficult compared to nearby countries in Asia.

-In fact, less-developed markets such as Cambodia and Vietnam have an easier business registration process than Thailand.
+In fact, even less-developed markets such as Cambodia and Vietnam have an easier business registration process than Thailand does.

-Nonetheless, business owners in the Kingdom gain access to 70 million Thai consumers along with the nation’s growing middle class.
+Nonetheless, business owners in the Kingdom gain access to more than 70 million Thai consumers along with the nation’s growing middle class.

-Thailand’s corporate laws permit the three following types of companies to be formed:
+Thailand’s corporate laws permit the three following types of companies to be formed, namely:

 1. Limited Company